anuragsharma50/Guess-The-Number-Console-Game/README.md

 # Guess-The-Number-Console-Game

-Play a game by guessing the right number between 1-100 in minimum steps.
+Play a game by guessing the right number between 1 and 100 in minimum steps.

 # Steps
 1) Download num.exe file